muratk3n/thirdwave/en/tweets/2020/week9b.md

 ---

-Roubini is right - we have a supply shock not a demand shock.
+Roubini is right - world will have a supply shock not a demand shock.
 The former cannot be fixed with stimulus.

 [Link](https://youtu.be/I0qzkFZDKQ0?t=106)